batumibiz/docker-php/alpine-apache/README.md

 > Without WSL 2, file system performance will be extremely slow, making the application nearly unusable.
 > Docker Desktop will typically prompt you to enable WSL 2 during installation.

+> [!IMPORTANT]
+>
+> **Environment Compatibility**
+> The main Docker container is based on Alpine Linux.
+> Please note that GLOB_BRACE is not supported in the Alpine/musl environment.
+> Avoid using this flag in your project or use Debian based environments instead.

 > [!NOTE]
 >
 > - The `make` commands are only available on Linux / macOS / Windows WSL 2.